Senior Loan Officer Survey Shows Mortgage Standards Loosening, More Borrowers Approved

-It's an excellent time to be buying a home or refinancing one -- current mortgage rates are still low and U.S. lenders are making it easier to get mortgage-approved.
+It’s an excellent time to buy or refinance a home — are still low and U.S. lenders are making it easier to get mortgage-approved.

 Between October-December 2016, for the eleventh straight quarter, a greater number of mortgage lenders reduced their loan approval standards than those which increased them.

 It points to why more mortgage loans are being approved than during any period in recent history.
 If you’ve been recently turned down for a mortgage, it’s time to re-apply.

 Lenders have armed themselves with better lending models and feel buoyed by the rising U.S. housing market.
 Banks are now making new concessions for borrowers with less-than-perfect credit; and for those with little or no home equity.

 If you’re worried about getting turned down for a mortgage, it can’t hurt you to apply.
 You may be surprised at what you find out.

 Once per quarter, the Federal Reserve conducts a survey in which it asks its member banks about the current lending environment.
 The survey covers a wide range of loan types, both commercial and residential.

 The purpose of the Fed’s survey is to discover what the consumer and business demand is for bank loans, and what’s the banks’ willingness to make such loans to those who apply.